Montana Gov. Steve Bullock CM ’88 launches Senate run | The Student Life

 Montana Gov. Steve Bullock CM ’88 announced Monday that he is running for Senate, reversing an earlier decision not to run.

 Democrats have seen Bullock, a centrist Democrat, as a strong candidate to try to flip a Senate seat in the generally heavily-Republican state.
-President Donald Trump won the state by about 20 percentage points in 2015, according to the New York Times.
+President Donald Trump won the state by about 20 percentage points in 2016, according to The New York Times.

 Bullock will be facing off against incumbent Republican Sen. Steve Daines, who first won the seat in 2014.